vippsas/vipps-signup-api/vipps-signup-api.md

 ### Signup form provided by Vipps

-The standard Vipps signup functionality on vipops.no can be used.
+The standard Vipps signup functionality on vipps.no can be used.
 The merchant is then redirected to the signup link, and can complete the registration form on vipps.no.